|Field of Study||Music,Technology|

-- Online application is open for course commencing 7th September 2020 (deadline is 17th August 2020).
+- EU Applicants: Online application is open for course commencing 7th September 2020 (deadline is 17th August 2020).

 - Please note that applicants will be required to pay an acceptance fee of €400 online if a place on a course is offered.
 This fee is deductible from the overall course fee.